RunestoneInteractive/thinkcspy/_sources/Functions/thinkcspyExercises.rst

                 # TODO implment your function to return the area of a circle whose radius is r

-            # below are some tests so you can see if your code is correct
+            # below are some tests so you can see if your code is correct.
+You should not include this part in Vocareum.
             from test import testEqual

             t = areaOfCircle(0)